auth0/docs/articles/tutorials/tracking-new-leads-in-salesforce-and-raplead.md

 ### 1. Augment __User Profile__ with RapLeaf:

-The 1st step is to obtain more information about this user using his email address. __RapLeaf__ provides an API to retrieve public information about a user using the email as input that is extremely easy to use.
+The 1st step is to obtain more information about this user using their email address. __RapLeaf__ provides an API to retrieve public information about a user using the email as input that is extremely easy to use.

 Once the call to RapLeaf completes, we store this additional information in a property called `rapLeafData`: